Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 }
 ~~~~~

-#### MakePipe
+@subsubsection occt_modalg_9_1_4 Pipe

-This method constructs compound  shapes with pipe features: depressions or protrusions.
-A class object is created or initialized from
+The class *BRepFeat_MakePipe* constructs compound  shapes with pipe features: depressions or protrusions.
+A class object is created or initialized from:
   * a shape (basic shape),
   * a base face (profile of the  pipe)
   * a face (face of sketch on  which the base has been defined and used to determine whether the base has been  defined on the basic shape or not),